pagopa/io-app/ts/utils/webviewScripts/README.md

 <a name="closeModal"></a>

 ## closeModal()
-This functions sends to IO App the input to show the activity indicator loader.
+This function sends to IO App the input to show the activity indicator loader.

 **Kind**: global function
 <a name="showLoader"></a>

 ## showLoader()
-This functions sends to IO App the input to show the activity indicator loader.
+This function sends to IO App the input to show the activity indicator loader.

 **Kind**: global function
 <a name="hideLoader"></a>

 ## hideLoader()
-This functions sends to IO App the input to hide the activity indicator loader.
+This function sends to IO App the input to hide the activity indicator loader.

 **Kind**: global function
 <a name="showSuccess"></a>